The SS Fanad Head Incident

-Many accounts of the Fannad Head incident give a range of reasons why the blast of their bombs bought the Skuas down. - There is often a suggestion that the bombs were in some way incorrectly fused.
-We will almost certainly never know the real reason, but here are the facts as I understand them:- The Skuas were carrying two types of bomb that day; four of the small 20 lb Cooper bombs and one of the bigger 100 lb Anti-submarine (AS) bombs.
-The Cooper bombs would have been set to explode on impact.
-The 100lb AS bomb had a fuse that was supposed to go off immediately if the bomb struck a hard surface, such as a direct hit on the submarine, or have a 2 second delay if it struck water.
-To my understanding none of these settings was adjustable, so in my mind there is no way the bombs could be said to have been fused wrongly.
+Many accounts of the Fanad Head incident give a range of reasons why the blast of their bombs bought the Skuas down.
+There is often a suggestion that the bombs were in some way incorrectly fused.
+We will almost certainly never know the real reason, but here are the facts as I understand them. - The Skuas were carrying two types of bombs that day; four of the small 24 lb Cooper bombs and one of the bigger 100 lb anti-submarine (AS) bombs.
+The Cooper bombs would explode on impact, either with water or a hard surface such as a submarine.
+The 100lb AS bomb had a fuse that was supposed to go off immediately if the bomb struck a hard surface, such as a direct hit on the submarine, or have a 2-second delay if it struck water, this would allow it to sink to 25 feet ( 7.6 metres) the optimum depth for its explosion to sink a crash-diving submarine.
+To my understanding none of these settings was adjustable, so in my mind, there is no way the bombs could be said to have been fused wrongly.
 When you understand that the Skuas were not dive-bombing, but delivering their bombs in attacks from only a few metres above the sea (see Guy Griffiths painting of his attack above) then it would seem highly likely that it was simply a mixture of inexperience of using live bombs and determination to sink the enemy submarine before it could crash-dive that caused the pilots to release their bombs at too low an altitude.
-Later in the war delayed action and parachute-retarded bombs became available to allow bombing from very low altitude, but in 1939 these were unknown.
-There is still the question that the delayed AS bomb may have done a "bouncing bomb" act and skipped into the air to explode close behind the Skuas, this idea cannot be discounted.
-However, it should be noted that Hanson and Campbell had the longest time to properly judge their attack (even though it turns out they were not actually attacking the submarine) and therefore probably released their bombs from a slightly higher altitude, their AS bomb did not explode at all - and yet when they got back to Ark Royal they still found shrapnel from the 20 Ib bombs in their Skua.
+Certainly, being dropped so low, the delayed AS bomb may well have done a "bouncing bomb" act and skipped into the air to explode close behind the Skuas.
+It seems that aircrew were not briefed on this possibility, and had certainly had no live training on dropping the AS bomb which, even though the early versions had started to be tested in 1931, had not been put into production until 1938 and was considered a "secret weapon" at the start of the war.
+In fact, full testing of the anti-submarine bomb was still ongoing when its development was "frozen" to get it into production due to the threat of war breaking out.
+Only a week earlier (5th September) a Coastal Command Avro Anson of 223 Squadron using the same sort of bomb had been destroyed by the bombs skipping into the air to explode close behind the aircraft.
+Happily in that case the crew were saved and thankfully their target also escaped, because it was the Royal Navy Submarine HMS Seahorse that had been attacked by mistake.
+The 100 lb AS bomb proved to be a very unsatisfactory weapon in other respects.
+It is reckoned that 40% of those dropped did not explode.
+Its explosive power was not enough to crack the hull of a submarine and it would seem no German submarine was ever sunk by one (a direct hit was scored on U-46 but it still survived).
+The Fleet Air Arm and Coastal Command both switched to using depth charges, set off by a pressure fuse at the prescribed depth rather than a time-delay.
+It should be noted that Hanson and Campbell had the longest time to properly judge their attack (even though it turns out they were not actually attacking the submarine) and therefore probably released their bombs from a slightly higher altitude, their AS bomb did not explode at all, and yet when they got back to Ark Royal they still found shrapnel from the 24 Ib bombs in their Skua.
 On balance I think the most likely explanation is that the Skuas simply dropped their bombs from too low an altitude - but they did it in that proud Nelson tradition of "engage the enemy more closely".

-** At this stage of the war the title "Observers Mate" was applied to non-commissioned observers to distinguish them from Officer observers, who were essentially navigators.
+² At this stage of the war, the title "Observers Mate" was applied to non-commissioned observers to distinguish them from Officer observers, who were essentially navigators.
 Later the term "Rating Observer" was used instead.
-For most of the Skua's operational career the man in the rear seat would be a Telegraphist/ Air Gunner (TAG).
-It was unusual for an entire formation of Skuas to have a navigator on board every aircraft, which underlines the intention for the Skuas to split up and search for the Fanad Head independently.
+For most of the Skua's operational career, the man in the rear seat would be a Telegraphist/ Air Gunner (TAG).
+It was unusual for an entire formation of Skuas to have a navigator onboard every aircraft, which underlines the intention for the Skuas to split up and search for the Fanad Head independently.

-**** The report of the first Swordfish pilot to attack the U30 and the subsequent encounters with Churchill were in a typed letter sent to Geoffrey Halnan by Lt Cdr H.J.M.
+³ The report of the first Swordfish pilot to attack the U30 and the subsequent encounters with Churchill were in a typed letter sent to Geoffrey Halnan by Lt Cdr H.J.M.
 "Mick" Lawrence MBE, RD, RNR.
 I had assumed that Lawrence himself was the pilot in question and for a few years this website attributed the action to him.
-However it turns out the letter was mearly forwarded on from Mick Lawrence, who was not a pilot himself, so the actual name of the pilot is unknown - although I'm trying to find it out.
+However, it turns out the letter was merely forwarded on from Mick Lawrence, who was not a pilot himself, so the actual name of the pilot is unknown.
 I can only apologise to the family of Lt Cdr Lawrence, who sadly died on 2nd January 2009.

 A Note on Sources...